karmada-io/website/docs/tutorials/workload-rebalancer.md

 foo    member2   1/1     1            1           20s   Y
 ```

-Thus, 2 replicas propagated to member1 cluster and 1 replica propagated to member2 cluster.
+Thus, 2 replicas were propagated to member1 cluster and 1 replica was propagated to member2 cluster.

-### Step 2: add `NoExecute` taint to member1 cluster to mock cluster failover
+### Step 2: Add `NoExecute` taint to member1 cluster to mock cluster failover

 * Run the following command to add `NoExecute` taint to member1 cluster: